 It has been well-documented that chronic stress can have a negative effect on your health, but it can also shorten your life expectancy.
 In fact, a 2020 study from the Finnish Institute for Health and Welfare found that it can shave off at least 2.8 years.

-“Much of our longevity and successful aging depends on how we respond to stressors from the environment: So that could be anything from an infection or an injury or even a new disease,” she explains.
+Dr. Whitson agrees, saying longevity is all about how well the body can respond to common life stressors, such as illness or a lack of sleep.
+“Much of our longevity and successful aging depends on how we respond to stressors from the environment,” she explains.
+“So that could be anything from an infection or an injury or even a new disease.”
+As the researchers in the Nature Communications study wrote, “If you do not target the loss of resilience, any medical intervention will fail.”

 What are the different types of aging?

-Even though the physical aspects of growing old, such as getting wrinkles or moving slower, often get a lot of focus, there are four types of aging: Chronological, appearance, biological, and mental.
+Even though the physical aspects of growing old, such as getting wrinkles or moving slower, often get a lot of focus, there are actually four types of aging: Chronological, appearance, biological, and mental.
 All can provide various insights into the aging process, but scientists in the Nature Communications study used biological age to predict the onset of diseases and determine humans’ maximum lifespan.

 The main distinction when it comes to biological age is that it’s used to describe how old a person seems rather than how old a person actually is, chronologically.
-It’s also more difficult to quantify because instead of the number of birthdays that pass, biological age points to what’s happening at a molecular and cellular level.
+It’s also more difficult to quantify, because instead of the number of birthdays that pass, biological age points to what’s happening at a molecular and cellular level.

 “The exciting part about that is if we can figure out at the molecular level what’s happening, it opens up opportunities for drug treatments that would directly attack the aging process itself,” Dr. Whitson tells us.